Jennifer Aniston Faces Pregnancy Rumor, Kathy Hilton Says She’s Expecting A Girl

 “Jennifer Aniston looks so beautiful tonight I am telling you she is having a baby girl.
 100 percent,” Hilton tweeted, according to a report by Celebs Now on February 28.

-Jennifer Aniston and Justin Theroux tied the knot in a secret ceremony at their Los Angeles home in August 2015 after about 5 years of dating.
+Jennifer Aniston and Justin Theroux tied the knot in a secret ceremony at their Los Angeles home in August 2015 after about five years of dating.
 As fans will recall, Jennifer Aniston was previously married to Brad Pitt, who infamously struck up a romance with Angelina Jolie on the set of Mr. & Mrs. Smith during their marriage.

 Although a fan tweeted to Hilton about her announcement and asked if she had gotten Jennifer Aniston mixed up with Natalie Portman, Hilton confirmed, “No.” A while later, however, the mother of socialite Paris Hilton and half-sister of Real Housewives of Beverly Hills stars Kyle and Kim Richards, removed the Jennifer Aniston pregnancy tweet from her page.

 Jennifer Aniston pregnancy rumors are nothing new.
-In fact, just last year, after she and Theroux enjoyed a romantic vacation in the Bahamas, the 48-year-old actress was confronted with baby bump allegations and a rumor which suggested she was with child.
+In fact, just last year, after she and Theroux enjoyed a romantic vacation in the Bahamas, the 48-year-old actress was confronted with baby bump allegations and a rumor that suggested she was with child.

 “She’s pregnant,” an alleged friend of Jennifer Aniston and Justin Theroux told In Touch Weekly last June.
 “She and Justin are ecstatic.
 Jen has wanted to have a baby with Justin for years.
 Their baby news came at a bad time in her life, too — she just lost her mother, and she and Justin almost broke up.
 But now this surprise pregnancy has turned the worst of times into the best of times.”